gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Diagnostics/Gapotchenko.FX.Diagnostics.CommandLine/README.md

 ### Split

 `CommandLine.Split` provides the inverse operation to `CommandLine.Build`.
-It allows you to split a command-line string into a list of arguments using the rules of a host operating system:
+It allows you to split a command-line string into a list of arguments using the rules of the host operating system:

 ``` C#
 using Gapotchenko.FX.Diagnostics;